 Echocardiograms are non-invasive (the skin is not pierced) techniques used to evaluate the structure and function of the heart.
 Sound waves are sent out by a transducer (a microphone) at a frequency that can’t be heard during the procedure.
-Transducers are placed for 2d and 3d echo tests on the chest at various angles and locations, causing sound waves to travel through the skin and other body tissues to the heart tissues, where they bounce off of the heart structures.
+Transducers are placed for 2D and 3D echo tests on the chest at various angles and locations, causing sound waves to travel through the skin and other body tissues to the heart tissues, where they bounce off of the heart structures.
 The sound waves are relayed to a computer that can create a moving image of the walls and valves in the heart.
 CARE Hospitals specializes in Echocardiogram Test in Hyderabad.

 2-D (two-dimensional) echocardiography: By using this technique, the heart structures are actually seen moving.
-A two-dimensional image of the heart is displayed on the monitor in a cone-shaped image, showing the motion of its structures in real-time.
-Doctors can see and evaluate each of the heart’s structures in action by doing 2d echo test in hyderabad.
+A two-dimensional image of the heart is displayed on the monitor in a cone-shaped image, showing the motion of its structures in real time.
+Doctors can see and evaluate each of the heart’s structures in action by doing a 2D echo test.

-Two-dimensional echocardiograms are diagnostic tests that produce excellent pictures of the heart, the Para cardiac structures, and the vessels within the heart.
+Two-dimensional (2D) echocardiograms are diagnostic tests that produce images of the heart, the para-cardiac structures, and the blood vessels within the heart.
 It passes through the skin, reaches the organs inside, and forms clear images without causing any damage.

 Identifies blood clots in the heart.